ideal-lab5/Grants-Program/applications/cryptex.md

 ### Tony Riemer

 I am an engineer and math-lover with a passion for exploring new ideas.
-I studied mathematics at the University of Wisconsin and subsequently went to work at Fannie Mae (Federal National Mortgage Association) and Capital One as a full stack engineer where I mainly worked on fintech products (e.g. systems for loan servicing and pricing algorithms).
-For the previous year and a half, I've been working exclusively in the web3 space, including having worked on two web3 foundation grants [here](https://github.com/w3f/Grants-Program/blob/master/applications/iris.md) and .03
-[here](https://github.com/w3f/Grants-Program/blob/master/applications/iris_followup.md).
-Beyond that, I have dabbled in many open source projects as well as have built my own, ranging from computer vision, machine learning, to blockchains and IoT.
+I studied mathematics at the University of Wisconsin and subsequently went to work at [Fannie Mae](https://en.wikipedia.org/wiki/Fannie_Mae) and then [Capital One](https://en.wikipedia.org/wiki/Capital_One), where I mainly worked on fintech products, like systems for loan servicing and efficient pricing algorithms.
+For the previous year and a half, I've been working exclusively in the web3 space, including having worked on two web3 foundation grants [here](https://github.com/w3f/Grants-Program/blob/master/applications/iris.md) and [here](https://github.com/w3f/Grants-Program/blob/master/applications/iris_followup.md).
+Beyond that, I have dabbled in many open source projects as well as have built several of my own, ranging from computer vision, machine learning, to blockchains and IoT.
 Most recently, I attended the Polkadot Blockchain Academy in Buenos Aires, and this new proposal is an application of ideas I learned there applied to my previous grant.

 ### Carlos Montoya
 I have been doing software for more than 20 years now, most recently in the startup world.